 Optics

-Optical system design, as a business, has become very costly to run over the past few years for freelancer CDMO (contracted development & manufacturing officer), especially without purchasing authority and a host lab to support the R&D. Nowadays, I mostly compose/evaluate optical schematics, and verify them against OEM-provided specifications.
+Optical system design, as a business, has become very costly to run over the past few years for freelancer CDM (contracted development & manufacturing), especially without purchasing authority and a host lab to support the R&D. Nowadays, I mostly compose/evaluate optical schematics, and verify them against OEM-provided specifications.
 If you find anyone who wishes to ship the instrument on loan to my office, I am more than willing to pick up the slack.
 Please feel free to contact me on LinkedIn.

 Optical design review services: